TranPhucVinh/C/Physical layer/File IO/System call/File descriptor examples.md

 ```
 **Run**: ``./a.out < test.c``

-To a file from specific index:
+To read a file from specific index:

 ```c
 int fd;